pawn-lang/sa-mp-fixes/README.md

 * `FIXES_USES_STATE_HOOKS`:  fixes.inc uses advanced state-based ALS hooks, not just regular ones.
 * `FIXES_CONST_CORRECT`:  The include is fully const-correct (and backwards-compatible).
 * `FIXES_TAG_CORRECT`:  The include is fully tag-correct (and backwards-compatible), i.e. optionally uses additional tags in callbacks such as `OnPlayerStateChange`.
+* `FIXES_PAWNDOC`:  The include has methods of hiding unwanted pawndoc declarations.
+* `FIXES_ID`:  The include defines the pubic variable `@_`, which is a unique ID for the current script.
+This is also defined by YSI if it isn't defined here.

 ## Expansion